A few months ago, I learned about the recent passing of one of my Regina baseball coaches, Jerry Dente, from back when I was a teenager.

 We played in 6 different leagues around Brooklyn, winning them all!
-Our schedule neared 100 games & we seemed to practice whenever we weren’t playing.
+Our schedule neared 100 games & we always seemed to be practicing whenever we weren’t actually playing.

-(BTW, practice does NOT make perfect…perfect practice makes perfect!)
+(BTW, practice does NOT make perfect…only perfect practice makes perfect!)

 And our coaches & all the men who ran the Regina Athletic Assn were like our seconds Dads…and they treated us like their sons!

-Growing up in Brooklyn wasn’t an easy feat, that is, making it out alive…not wasting away our lives on drugs or in jail…learning the difference between right & wrong…treating people respectfully (especially our elders & all authority figures)…learning that you hadda work extremely hard for anything & everything you got & if you were interested in becoming a winner, you worked 10x as hard as anyone else!
+Growing up in Brooklyn wasn’t an easy feat, that is, making it out alive…not wasting away our lives on drugs or in jail…learning the difference between right & wrong…treating people respectfully (especially our elders & all authority figures)…learning that you hadda work extremely hard for anything & everything you got & if you were interested in becoming a winner, you MUST work 10x harder than anyone else!

-Jennifer was so interested in knowing how we knew her Dad.
-After all, her whole life she heard her Dad speak so fondly of “my boys”.
+Jennifer was so interested in knowing how we all (the people who commented on the post) knew her Dad.
+After all, as she later told me, all throughout her life, she always heard her Dad speak so fondly of “my boys”.

-I started posting various team pictures & newspaper articles that included her Dad.
+I started sharing a bunch of team pictures & newspaper articles that included her Dad.

 I sent her a FB “friend request”, she accepted & so I sent her a message.